The challenge of explaining the results of the study of Non-HIV Transmission of the Partner Study. To read through and reflect long ...

 Editor's Note: The Stigma exists because it was planted by scientists as the principle, a disease of people "Reprochável behavior" and by religious opportunists, who said it was the "Wrath of God" ...

 As long as these messages are not undone, and the print, television or radio media here in Brazil do not seem interested in doing this, with the honorable exception of MTV, this stigma will not disappear!
 A little further down comes an affirmation that treatment is also prevention.
 But in this case, I ask, How much money will you get out of it?
 Would all people have access to this?
 Who would pay?
 And who could not tolerate the remedies organically?
 What a Damn Hell !?

 Bruce Richman founded the Campaign for access to prevention

-There was a breakthrough last week in the United States: the pioneer Demeter Daskalakis, MD, MPH, Deputy Commissioner of the Office of Prevention and Control of HIV / AIDS, Department of Health of New York City became the first public official in the country to support officially the "negligible risk" when he read the opinion of the CAP.
+There was great progress last week in the United States: pioneer Demeter Daskalakis, MD, MPH, subcommittee of the Office of HIV / AIDS Prevention and Control at the New York City Department of Health became the first public official in the country to support officially the "negligible risk" when he read the opinion of the CAP.
 Undetectable Primer /Consensus Statement together with other globally recognized experts on this topic from the United States, Australia, Switzerland and Denmark (including Myron Cohen, MD, Andrew Grulich, PhD, Jens Lundgren, MD, DMSc, and Vermazza).
 Many of the PAC Community partners will be shifting their positions to deliver similar messages in the coming months.

 Why is PARTNER so important to your disclosure?
 Other studies, such as the HPTN 052 study, also proved that the treatment is prevention?